Jberlinsky/SimpleScraper/README.md

 scrape the domain that it is passed.
 By default, Redis will be used, although MongoDB, TokyoCabinet, PStore and in-memory hashes are all valid options.

+## Potential Improvement

+While Anemone is multi-threaded, it would be useful for some classes of web sites to parallelize the process across multiple computers.

+Furthermore, it would be nice to move some of the regular expressions that are computed against the document into CSS selectors.
+It might be faster (then again, might not -- benchmarking is required).

 # Author

 Jason Berlinsky (jason@jasonberlinsky.com)